sd19spring/Touchless-Piano/README.rst

-:Name: Interactive Visualization - Software Design
+:Name: Touchless Piano - Interactive Visualization, Software Design
 :Authors: Sparsh Bansal, Lee Smith
 :Version: 2.0

-Interactive Visualization is a project in Software Design at Olin College of Engineering.
+The Touchless Piano is an Interactive Visualization project in Software Design at Olin College of Engineering.

 Requirements
 ============